 So, how do you begin to identify the voices (thoughts and feelings) inside your own mind?

-1. Track your Feelings
+1. Track Your Feelings

 3. Identify the Voices

 Clients who work with us quickly notice that the addict part of their personality is only one of many “characters” they encounter.
 Often when trying to dialogue with that particular piece, different, often stronger, emotions emerge.
-Typical voices in the amphitheater include critic, judge, shame, guilt and saboteur, to name a few.
-These voices represent feelings that are key components of your personality—and how you cope with your environment.
+Typical voices in the amphitheater include critic, judge, shame, guilt, and saboteur, to name a few.
+These voices represent feelings that are key components of your personality and how you cope with your environment.
 By identifying and talking with them, in dialogue form, you learn about yourself.

 Practicing these steps will help you build a deeper self-awareness.
-Recognizing your thoughts and feelings will not only help with identifying events that trigger your compulsive sexual behavior but also develop tools to make better decisions.
+Recognizing your thoughts and feelings will not only help with identifying events that trigger your sexual compulsive behavior but also develop tools to make better decisions.